Lswbanban/RickArdurous/README.md

 # To do
 - Editor
-	- add a button to set the Special flag to the boulder
 	- MapManager::MAX_UPDATABLE_ITEM_COUNT can be computed by the Editor and saved in MapDataConstVariables
 	- add undo/redo feature
 - Game Engine Optim